exrienz/Chronicles-of-Destiny/Book-1-Dance-of-Life-and-Death/02-Chapters/Chapter 13 - The Light of Salvation.md

 ## Chapter 13: The Light of Salvation

 **Three Months After Leaving the Dome**

+*Twenty-seven weeks since the Demon King's return.
+Deepest into demon territory any Alliance force has ventured.*

 It started with a wedding.

  Thomas and Elara, two refugees from Kharaz'Mar who had found love amidst the ruins.
 They asked Elfiria to officiate, and Kaelen to stand guard (which he took a little too literally, standing at the altar in full plate armor).